Click for OCC homepage

-A black Packard seen parked at the side of a road in Canada, near the Colonial Hotel.
+See Homepage.
+This page: A black Packard seen parked at the side of a road in Canada, plus another in the UK.

 A note on the rear of this photo confirms that it was taken in Sarnia, Canada, July 1945.
 The car to our left is a Packard.
 The single-piece windscreen (earlier cars had a two-piece screen) suggests an automobile of the mid/late 1930s, probably circa 1936.
-Several different models were produced, I think this one is a 120 Series sedan.
+I think this is a Packard 120 Series sedan, one of several variants of the "One-Twenty" line that were produced.

 A pre-war Packard sedan